playframework/play-generated-docs/manual/working/javaGuide/main/sql/JavaEbean.md

 ## Using Model superclass

-Ebean defines a convenient superclass for your Ebean model classes, `com.avaje.ebean.Model`.
+Ebean defines a convenient superclass for your Ebean model classes, `io.ebean.Model`.
 Here is a typical Ebean class, mapped in Play:

 @[content](code/javaguide/ebean/Task.java)